10Kft/10kft-api/source/includes/_time-entries.md

 ## Bill Rates

 Time entries have an associated bill rate attached to them.
-When a new time entry is created, 10Kft will determine the appropriate bill rate for it (based on your account and project settings) and assign a values.
+When a new time entry is created, Resource Management will determine the appropriate bill rate for it (based on your account and project settings) and assign a values.
 When reading time entries, you can see this assigned bill rate.

 ### Creating Time Entries